Take-Some-Bytes/specifications/colonialwars/pow_cwdtp.md

 ## 2. Opening Handshake
 ### 2.1.
 Transport-layer Handshake
-This protocol MUST be used over an existing transport-layer protocol, and it SHOULD be reliable.
-Protocols like WebSockets or TCP are both acceptable.
+Even though this protocol is called a Protocol over WebSockets (POW), it is not required for implementors to use WebSockets, though it is RECOMMENDED to do so.
+Any reliable transport-layer could be used, such as TCP or RUDP.

 The client MUST first complete the opening handshake for the transport-layer protocol of their choice.

-If the client is using WebSockets:
+If the client and server are using WebSockets:
 - The client MUST send a ``Sec-WebSocket-Protocol`` header with the value ``pow::cwdtp``.
 - If the server does not respond with a ``Sec-WebSocket-Protocol`` header with the value ``pow::cwdtp``, the client MUST abort the handshake immediately.
+- If a server receives a WebSocket handshake that does not set the value of the ``Sec-WebSocket-Protocol`` header to ``pow::cwdtp``, the server MUST reject the handshake.

 ### 2.2.
 Client Opening Message
-Once the transport-layer connection is established, the client MUST send a JSON string, encoded in UTF-8, that has the following structure:
+Once the transport-layer connection is established, the client MUST send a JSON string, encoded in UTF-8 or UTF-16, that has the following structure:
 ```json
 {
   "event": "cwdtp::client-hello",